Dr. Ron's Ultra-Pure

 What would be a really good “baseline supplements program,” and what would it cost me?

 Four of our products taken daily together provide critical nutrients that are in short supply in most diets.
 They yield results most people feel within a few weeks.
-Our Baseline Supplements Program is: Doc’s Best, three capsules; Cal-Mag Hydroxyapatite, three capsules; Fermented Cod Liver Oil, five capsules or one teaspoon; and Krill Oil, one capsule.
+Our Baseline Supplements Program is: Doc’s Best, three capsules; Cal-Mag Hydroxyapatite, three capsules; Cod Liver Oil, ½ teaspoon; and Krill Oil, one capsule.